steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/advanced-techniques-tutorial/README.md

 ## Tutorial - Advanced Techniques

-In this tutorial you will learn:
+In this tutorial, you will learn:

-- How to add nearly sample accurate parameter changes to an audio effect
+- How to add nearly sample-accurate parameter changes to an audio effect
-- Using C++ templates to write one algorithm supporting 32 bit and 64 bit audio processing
+- How to use C++ templates to write one algorithm supporting 32 bit and 64 bit audio processing
-- Setting the state of the audio effect in a thread safe manner
+- How to set the state of the audio effect in a thread safe manner

 ---

-## Part 1: Sample accurate parameter handling
+## Part 1: Sample-accurate parameter handling

 We will start by looking at this process function: